 - Tuesdays: 9 AM-12 PM, Hall of Justice in Richmond (351 W Main, Room 316, Richmond, KY 40475).
 If you choose to go on a Tuesday to Richmond, then you will need to make your CIE appointment (see #2) at least 10 days before you plan to go to Richmond.

 - Mondays, Wednesdays, Thursdays, and Fridays: 8 AM-2:45 PM, Circuit Court Office in Lexington (162 E Main Street, Room 230, Lexington, KY 40507)

 2) Contact Alexandria Gaston (Alexandria_Gaston@berea.edu) to set up an appointment at the CIE.
 At your appointment, Alexandria will assist you with filling out your paperwork.
 Documents to bring to your appointment:

 - I-20 (for F-1 visa students), or DS-2019 (for J-1 exchange visitors)

 - Student ID card

-- Previous driver’s license or permit, if applicable
+- Previous driver’s license or permit, if applicable, from your home country

-3. At your appointment you will complete a Non-US Citizen Application which can be found here: http://transportation.ky.gov/Organizational-Resources/Forms/TC%2094-152.pdf.
-Alexandria will complete an INS School Compliance Form which requires signature from both Susan Melnichuk and Wanda Burch.
+3. At your appointment you will complete a USCIS Compliance Application which can be found at: http://transportation.ky.gov/organizational-resources/forms/tc%2094-159.pdf(this is then signed by Susan Melnichuk, DSO, and Wanda Burch, Registrar).

 4. After this appointment we will fax your requested appointment time to the officer if you are going on a Tuesday to Richmond.
 One week notice is required for the officer.
 No appointment is needed to go to Lexington.